This add-on is operated by Ikayzo Inc.

 The dashboard can be accessed via the CLI:

-or by visiting the Heroku apps web interface and selecting the application.
+or by visiting the Heroku Dashboard and selecting the application.
 Select Bomberman from the Add-ons menu.

 These are phrases that include one or more words that by themselves would be considered profane, but strung together they compose a phrase you would like to allow through your shelter.
 Allowed Phrases must contain more than one word (non whitespace characters separated by a space).